 This is a $500 scholarship.

-You must be currently attending or planning on attending a post-secondary institution in Canada or the US in the fall of 2020.
+- You must be currently attending or planning on attending a post-secondary institution in Canada or the US in the fall following graduation.

 DEADLINE: POSTMARK ON OR BEFORE MARCH 31